 ~ Industry Leader Says Validation of AB32 Cements Foundation for Continued Investment and Job Creation in America’s Largest Renewable Power Market ~

-NOVATO, CA—November 3, 2010— With the country and the world watching Tuesday’s vote in California on Proposition 23, Tom Rooney, President and CEO of SPG , hails voter rejection of this initiative as a reminder to State and Federal energy policy makers that renewable energy is here to stay.
+NOVATO, CA—November 3, 2010— With the country and the world watching Tuesday’s vote in California on Proposition 23, Tom Rooney, President and CEO of SPG , hails voter rejection of this initiative as a reminder to State and Federal policy makers that renewable is here to stay.
 SPG is California’s second largest commercial installer and manages over 1,500 system installations nationwide.

 “Washington D.C. and every state across the country need to look at this vote as a ‘call to action’ as legislators’ debate our energy policy.
 America’s largest solar market has now voted, confirming the demand for cleaner energy initiatives in this country,” said Rooney.